DevOps

 CI/CD Patterns for Reliable .NET Deployments

-Modern CI/CD pipelines for ASP.NET Core reduce deployment risk and accelerate releases on Windows Server.
-This post outlines proven patterns for build automation, testing gates, and monitoring integration that teams can apply immediately.
+Effective CI/CD pipelines reduce release friction for ASP.NET Core workloads on Windows Server.
+This post outlines build automation, IIS deployment steps, and monitoring practices that improve reliability without added complexity.

 -

-Cloud-Native Patterns Reshaping .NET Application Deployments
+2026 Cloud-Native Trends Reshaping .NET Deployments

 -